 Most expensive cars to insure in North Dakota

 The priciest cars to insure in North Dakota — powerful, theft-prone and costly to repair.
+See the most expensive cars to insure nationally.

 North Dakota insurance cost by year